wp-plugins/threewp-broadcast/readme.txt

 If you're not into donations, try the support forum to see if other users can help you out.

+= Blacklist, whitelisting, force broadcast =

+Broadcasting to specific blogs, hiding blogs and forcing blogs can be acheived with the <em>User & Blog Settings</em> plugin in the <a href="http://plainview.se/wordpress/threewp-broadcast-premium-pack/" title="Premium Pack's page on the web"><em>Broadcast Premium Pack</em></a>.

 = Bulk broadcast existing pages =

 To broadcast many posts at once, see the <em>Send To Many</em> plugin in the <a href="http://plainview.se/wordpress/threewp-broadcast-premium-pack/" title="Premium Pack's page on the web"><em>Broadcast Premium Pack</em></a>.